Republic of Vietnam Marine Division: 1973-1975

 The withdrawal from Thua Thien Province began in a rather orderly fashion.
 The 258th Marine Brigade linked up with the 914th RF Group on Vinh Loc Island to cross the narrow channel over to Loc Tri in Phú Lộc District, but the bridge to be installed by ARVN engineers never got there; engineer boats were evidently commandeered by other military units attempting to escape.
 The withdrawing forces crossed anyway, using local fishing boats.
-General Trưởng flew over the column making its way down the long stretch of Vinh Loc Island and noted that the only apparent disciplined, cohesive units were marines.
+Trưởng flew over the column making its way down the long stretch of Vinh Loc Island and noted that the only apparent disciplined, cohesive units were marines.
 The rest was a mob.
 Delayed by heavy seas on 25 March the 147th Marine Brigade left Tân Mỹ the next day for Da Nang.
 Also on 26 March, the marine battalion of the 258th Brigade holding the Phu Gia Pass, a short, twisting defile about 15 km east of Phú Lộc District Town came under attack.
-With the PAVN approaching the Hải Vân Pass from the north and Vietnamese Navy boats breaking down faster than they could be repaired, General Trưởng stopped the sea movement of forces and equipment from Huế.
+With the PAVN approaching the Hải Vân Pass from the north and Vietnamese Navy boats breaking down faster than they could be repaired, Trưởng stopped the sea movement of forces and equipment from Huế.
 Further, because he had been unable to reinforce Da Nang with adequate strength from the 2nd Division, he elected to concentrate the recoverable elements of the Marine Division at Da Nang.
-However, PAVN pressure on the 3rd Division west of Da Nang, led General Trưởng to order a withdrawal to a shorter line within artillery range of the center of Da Nang.
+However, PAVN pressure on the 3rd Division west of Da Nang, led Trưởng to order a withdrawal to a shorter line within artillery range of the center of Da Nang.
 Attempts to hold that line failed as large numbers of 3rd Division soldiers deserted to save their families.
-With defeat imminent, General Trưởng shipped all organized forces, mostly Marines, out of Da Nang toward Saigon, then he and most of his staff left; some of them, General Truong included, had to swim through the surf to the rescuing fleet of boats.
+With defeat imminent, Trưởng shipped all organized forces, mostly Marines, out of Da Nang toward Saigon, then he and most of his staff left; some of them, Trưởng included, had to swim through the surf to the rescuing fleet of boats.
 Da Nang, the last enclave of South Vietnam presence in I Corps, belonged to the PAVN by nightfall on 30 March.

 By 2 April, the survivors of the Marine Division were disembarking at Vung Tau.
-Under the leadership of Maj.
-Gen. Bui The Lan, they were moved into the 4th Battalion's camp there for processing and reorganization.
+Under the leadership of Major general Bui The Lan, they were moved into the 4th Battalion's camp there for processing and reorganization.
 In all, of the 12,000 Marines who had been deployed in I Corps, about 4,000 were at Vung Tau.
 The equipment for a reorganized division was on hand in the Saigon-Long Binh area, but moving it to Vung Tau would be difficult.
-A more serious problem was the shortage of infantry leaders; 5 Marine battalion commanders and 40 company commanders had been killed in action during March and April.
+A more serious problem was the shortage of infantry leaders; five Marine battalion commanders and 40 company commanders had been killed in action during March and April.
 Nevertheless, the division rapidly took shape.
 One brigade of three rifle battalions and one artillery battalion was ready to receive equipment in three days.
 Ten days later, an additional similar brigade was formed.
 A Marine brigade was responsible for the defense of Long Binh in the final defense around Saigon.